axeon-software/Babylon_Runtime/docs/json-syntax.md

-Bad pratice but pratical: __comments are not allowed in JSON!__ But if you work in team this may be helpful anyway.
+Bad pratice but pratical: comments are in theory __not allowed in JSON!__ But if you work in team this may be helpful anyway, so close our eyes...

-You're now a JSON master.
+Hooray, you're now a JSON master !